-This is a big, shiny, gas grill with the KitchenAid name stamped right in the middle of the lid.
-This 5-burner grill has two side burners, one of them infrared.
-While not entire made of stainless, this grill will certainly catch the eye.
-And this is the point of the KitchenAid brand name and all that shiny metal, to draw the consumer into thinking that they are getting something they are not -- a high-end stainless steel gas grill.
+This big and shiny gas grill is branded with the KitchenAid name right in the middle of the lid.
+Grillers looking for a 5-burner grill will enjoy its two side burners that includes one that's infrared.
+Although this gas grill is not entirely made out of stainless steel materials, it will certainly catch the eye of grillers and guests alike.
+However, buyers may notice that the KitchenAid brand name, along with its shiny metal, stands out to draw the consumer into thinking they're getting something they're not: a high-end stainless steel gas grill.

 - Five 10,000 BTU 304 stainless steel tubular burners

 - 630 square inches of primary cooking area for a total of 879 square inches of grilling space

 - 50,000 BTU maximum output from the main burners

 - 12,000 BTU standard stainless steel side burner under a flush mounted cover

 - Stainless steel coated rod cooking grates